Ahmad Shah Durrani: Encounters with the Qing (1763–1764, 1768–1769)

 When the Afghan embassy arrived in Beijing, the chief envoy, Khwaja Mirhan, refused to kowtow before the Qing emperor.
 The Qing officials, in shock, demanded he kowtow, to which Mirhan eventually acquiesced.
 This incident damaged the Qing-Afghan relations and Qianlong cut ties with the Afghans following this.
-No immediate consequence occurred, and the envoy was shown favor.
+No immediate consequence occurred, and the envoy was shown favour.
 Mirhan's refusal likely came out of religious reasons, but the Qing received it as Ahmad Shah declaring himself equal to Qianlong.
 From Qianlong's view, he saw the Afghans as a significant power and attempted to impress the envoy and Ahmad Shah by the Qing empire.
 This was especially done due to the recent conquest of Altishahr and concerns over stability in the region.